Benjamin-Vincent-Lab/NeoSplice/README.rst

 NeoSplice is a novel computational method for splice variant neoantigen prediction based on 1) prediction of tumor-specific k-mers from RNA-seq data, 2) alignment of differentially expressed k-mers to the splice graph, and 3) inference of the variant transcript with MHC binding prediction.
 NeoSplice demonstrates high sensitivity and precision (>80% on average across all splice variant classes) through in silico simulated RNA-seq data.
 Additionally, predicted splice variant neoantigens in the K562.A2 cell line have been validated using mass spectrometry immunopeptidome analysis.
 NeoSplice provides a well-validated platform for prediction of TSA vaccine targets for future cancer antigen vaccine studies to evaluate the clinical efficacy of splice variant neoantigens.

+The NeoSplice workflow is currently set up for prediction of MHC-I antigens, with future plans to additionally expand to MHC-II prediction.

 NeoSplice is free for academic and non-profit use.

 ============